AP-Skill-Development-Corporation/MITS-Python-EEE/README.md

   - Markdown Format with sample examples on each
   - Variable Assignment Types with sample example on each
   - Data types,type,Operators and Input Formatting with sample example on each

+## Day-03(14-09-2023):
+  - Output Formatting with sample examples on each
+  - Conditional Statements Overview,if,if-else,nested if and elif with sample example on each
+  - Loops Overview,for,range and while with sample example on each